TD Presto Function Reference

 image

 default_timezone is used to interpret the timezone of interval_string.
 If interval_string specifies a timezone (e.g. '-1h/2017-01-23 01:00:00 +0700'), then the default_timezone is ignored.
 If default_timezone is not specified and interval_string does not have a timezone, then UDF uses 'UTC' as the timezone.
-A list of supported time zones can be found here.
+See TD Functions Support for Time Zones.

 TD_INTERVAL_RANGE